Mourners at funeral of journalist Nell McCafferty applaud her life and legacy

 Editor

-Mourners have gathered to remember the activism of journalist Nell McCafferty, who was described as a unique and bold figure.
+Mourners have gathered to remember journalist Nell McCafferty, who was described as a unique and bold activist who railed against oppression.

+People held LGBT+ rainbow flags as they attended her funeral mass at St Columba’s Church Long Tower in her home city of Derry.

 The writer, 80, died on Wednesday at a nursing home in Fahan, Co Donegal, following a long illness.

+McCafferty’s sister Carmel, who is a playwright, was embraced by people outside the church on Friday.

+Also in attendance were the Mayor of Derry and Strabane Lilian Seenoi-Barr, SDLP MLA for Foyle Sinead McLaughlin, and former vice-chairman of the Northern Ireland Policing Board Denis Bradley, as well as Liam Wray, the brother of Jim Wray who was killed on Bloody Sunday.

-Addressing the congregation, former journalist Eamonn McCann read out extracts from an article McCafferty wrote for her local paper about Bloody Sunday, which bore the headline “There will be another day”.
+Addressing the congregation, former journalist Eamonn McCann read out extracts from an article McCafferty wrote for local paper The Starry Plough about Bloody Sunday, which bore the headline “There’ll be another day”.

 The article gave a powerful immediate reaction to the news that 13 people had been shot dead after soldiers opened fire on a civil rights march on January 30 1972.